HOW WE ADVOCATE

 We are advocates

 bi3 deploys a multi-dimensional approach to create systemic change in long-term community health issues.
-Because government is a critical decision-maker and a major funder of health care and related human services, we are increasingly using our relationships and influence to communicate what we learn from our investments and partnerships to the public sector.
+Because government is a critical decision-maker and a major funder of healthcare and related human services, we increasingly use our relationships and influence to communicate what we learn from our investments and partnerships to the public sector.

-We will challenge our elected and appointed officials to think differently about health and health care and provide them with the data and information they need to make positive decisions.
-Whether with the Centers for Medicare and Medicaid, our federal and state elected officials, state and local health departments or other governmental bodies, what we learn provides valuable information for the improvement of health and health care.
+We challenge our elected and appointed officials to think differently about health and healthcare and provide them with the data and information they need to make positive decisions.

 How we advocate